rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 ---
 permalink: create-onmetal-cloud-servers/
-audit_date:
+audit_date: '2018-11-09'
 title: Create OnMetal Cloud Servers
 type: article
 created_date: '2014-06-19'
 created_by: Russell Haering
-last_modified_date: '2018-10-25'
+last_modified_date: '2018-11-26'
-last_modified_by: Cat Lookabaugh
+last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-OnMetal Cloud Servers enables you to boot bare metal servers via the Rackspace Cloud Control Panel interface.
-Use the following steps to set up an OnMetal server through the Cloud Control Panel.
+OnMetal Cloud Servers enables you to boot bare metal servers through the Rackspace Cloud Control Panel interface.
+This article shows you how to set up an OnMetal server through the Cloud Control Panel.

-**Note:** For the parallel steps in the API, see [Using OnMetal Cloud Servers through the API](/how-to/using-onmetal-cloud-servers-through-api).
+**Note**: For the parallel steps in the API, see [Manage OnMetal Cloud Servers through the API](/how-to/using-onmetal-cloud-servers-through-api).

 ### Create an OnMetal server in the Cloud Control Panel

+Use the following steps to create an OnMetal server in the Cloud Control Panel:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).